Mycenaean chamber tomb: Funerary practices

 Chamber tombs were generally used for multiple burial and re-used over multiple generations.
 Work at Ayia Sotira in the Nemea valley has highlighted the efforts made by those using the tombs to carry on re-using them, even when the tomb had partially collapsed and doing so was difficult.
 The tombs are often assumed to have been used for members of the same family, though solid evidence is lacking as to the precise kinship between people buried in the same tomb.

 There is tentative evidence for funerary processions towards Mycenaean chamber tombs; it has therefore often been assumed that the body would be transported to the tomb on a wheeled vehicle, though the location of some cemeteries around Mycenae indicates that at least the final part of this procession must sometimes have taken part on foot.

 Almost all Mycenaean burials in chamber tombs, particularly before LH IIIC, are inhumations rather than cremations, though post-Mycenaean cremation burials are sometimes found in the upper levels of the dromoi of Mycenaean tombs.
 In most parts of the Aegean world, bodies were laid on the floor of the thalamos, sometimes in pits dug into it or a side chamber.
 At Tanagra in Boeotia, however, it was common to inter the body within a larnax, a practice only otherwise attested on Minoan Crete.
 It was common for previous burials to be rearranged, relocated and perhaps sometimes removed when a tomb was re-opened for a later interment.
 The burials of children were often made in small niches in the wall of the dromos.

 It was common for grave goods to be deposited in chamber tombs: these usually included ceramics, but could vary considerably based on the social status of the deceased.
 While most of the grave goods in the Aidonia tombs were relatively modest, for example, Tomb 2 at Prosilio in Boeotia included weaponry, gold and faience jewellery, and a signet ring.
 Fragments of kylikes are routinely found in the dromoi and sometimes thalamoi of tombs, suggesting that libations or drinking may have played a role in the funerary ritual, while it is also common to find animal bones and the remains of food production, either for consumption at the tomb or perhaps as an offering to the dead.

 After a burial in the thalamos, the stomion would be sealed, often with a dry-stone wall: it is possible that the un-sealing of this barrier for further burials or offerings carried significant ritual significance.
 Tombs were generally filled with earth shortly after use, and not generally marked above ground: only a few examples of tomb markers are known, though it has been hypothesised that some may have been marked by wooden stelai.
-It is not uncommon to find evidence of the construction of tombs being abandoned when the builders ran into an existing tomb that was not visible from the surface.
+After the end of the Bronze Age, chamber tombs ceased to be constructed in most parts of the Greek world, though some continued in use for votive offerings and hero cult during the Early Iron Age.